 According to myFICO, the five factors (and their relative weights) that affect your personal credit are as follows:

 - Length of Credit History – 15 percent

 - New Credit – 10 percent

-Pay your bills on time, reduce your amounts owed, keep old accounts open, and eliminate risky credit to improve on every one of these factors.
-Ultimately, that will give you the best chance of improving your credit score over the long term.
+In addition to the tips mentioned above, you should try to keep old accounts open and eliminate risky credit to improve your credit score.
+Ultimately, forming healthy financial habits will give you the best chance of building your credit score in the long term.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.